Weak-Lensing Analysis of the Galaxy Cluster Abell 85: Constraints on the Merger Scenarios of Its Southern Subcluster: Background Structures in A85 field

 Figure \ref{fig:bkg} represents the zoom-in pseudo-color composite images of the peaks F, Fb and NE, overlaid with the WL S/N map and the relative deviation X-ray surface brightness map.
 Potential background cluster members, identified from the DESI Legacy Survey DR10 Tractor catalog \citep{Dey19}, are marked with green circles.
 We apply a broad cut of photometric redshift, together with a $z$-band magnitude threshold, to identify galaxy overdensities within the specific redshift ranges while ensuring reliable redshift estimates.

-In the left most panel of Figure \ref{fig:bkg}, the peak F exhibits both the X-ray emission and the galaxy overdensity to the west of the lensing peak, suggesting the presence of a background cluster system.
+In the leftmost panel of Figure \ref{fig:bkg}, the peak F exhibits both the X-ray emission and the galaxy overdensity to the west of the lensing peak, suggesting the presence of a background cluster system.
 This system has been previously identified as [RRB2014] RM J004207.7-093059.5 by the redMaPPer algorithm at $z_{\mathrm{spec}}=0.44$ \citep{Rykoff16}, consistent with its relatively small angular extent and moderate lensing signal.
+The 4$\sigma$ lensing peak F is therefore likely associated with a background cluster.

-In the middle panel, corresponding to the peak Fb, we find the indications of a background structure along the line of sight, as traced by the galaxies marked with green circles.
+In the middle panel, corresponding to the peak Fb, we find weak indications of a background structure traced by the galaxies marked with green circles.
 However, no previously reported clusters or groups, nor associated X-ray emission, are found in this region.
-Although no prominently luminous counterpart is associated with the high-significance ($>4\sigma$) lensing peak (i.e., a dark structure; \citealt{A520_Jee14, Lee24, Kwon25, Kim25}), the observed galaxy overdensity suggests the presence of a background structure.
+Although no prominently luminous counterpart is associated with the high-significance ($>4\sigma$) lensing peak (i.e., a dark structure; \citealt{A520_Jee14, Lee24, Kwon25, Kim25}), the observed galaxy distribution is consistent with the possibility that projection effects from background structures contribute to the signal.
+We therefore refrain from a definitive interpretation of peak Fb based on the current data.

-The right most panel of Figure \ref{fig:bkg} shows the NE substructure region associated with the $4\sigma$ mass peak. \cite{Giles22} reported a background cluster, XMMXCS J004216.1-090922.0, at $z_{\mathrm{phot}}=0.44$ which overlaps with the lensing peak in projection.
-The photometric member galaxies near the bright star are not detected, as the star hinders photometric redshift measurements.
-Based on the galaxy overdensity associated with the lensing peak, we suggest that the observed lensing signal in this region likely arises from a superposition of the NE substructure and the background cluster.
+The rightmost panel of Figure \ref{fig:bkg} shows the northeast region of the BCG associated with the $4\sigma$ mass peak.
+This peak is spatially coincident with the northeastern (NE) substructure reported by \citet{Lopez-Gutierrez22}.
+Meanwhile, \cite{Giles22} reported a background cluster, XMMXCS J004216.1-090922.0, at $z_{\mathrm{phot}}=0.44$ which overlaps with the lensing peak in projection.
+We attempt to search for a corresponding galaxy overdensity using photometric redshift selections; however, this test is inconclusive because masking and incompleteness near a bright star hinder the detection of faint galaxies.
+Consequently, the observed lensing signal in this region may reflect a superposition of the NE substructure and the background cluster, but additional validation is required.

+Another 4$\sigma$ mass peak is found northwest of the SW subcluster.
+Its position is broadly consistent with the distribution of the cluster member galaxies (see Figure~\ref{fig:WL+galaxy}), and we do not find clear evidence for a comparably significant background structure in that region.
+We therefore consider an association with A85 substructure as a plausible interpretation, while noting that this feature remains unconfirmed.
+A substructure in this area, referred to as C2, was reported by \citet{Bravo-Alfaro09}, though it was later excluded by \citet{Lopez-Gutierrez22}.

 Figure \ref{fig:tomo} represents the galaxy number density maps across the redshift bins.
 The top panel of Figure \ref{fig:tomo} presents the redshift distribution of galaxies, with each redshift bin indicated by a shaded region.
 We divide the bins in Figure~\ref{fig:tomo}(a) and (b) with the intervals $0.073 < z < 0.09$ and $0.09 < z < 0.106$, respectively, as \citet{Durret98} reported that A89 consists of two distinct galaxy groups separated along the line of sight.
 Our result shows the consistent result where the galaxy overdensities are located near the convergence peak at the A89 cluster ($z_{\rm A89}=0.09$).